dbcook/openrocket-database/README.md

 this database.

 * Centuri (many cloneable kits with parts different than Estes).
-The Semroc parts file contains main closely compatible parts including all nose cones and tube sizes.
+The Semroc parts file contains many closely compatible parts including all nose cones and tube sizes.
-* Apogee Components / van Milligan.
+* Apogee Components / Tim van Milligan.
 They mostly sell other vendors' parts, but they do source some unique ones, e.g. foam egg protectors for TARC.
 * Apogee Components / Ed LaCroix.
 The original Apogee made competition parts that the later Apogee under Tim van Milligan did not carry forward.
 * CMR (long defunct but had unique tube sizes)
 * FSI (long defunct but had unique tube sizes)
 * ModelRockets.us (Discount Rocketry), offers tubes with heavier wall than Estes, and various plastic nose cones.
+Notable for being one of the smaller vendors with actual manufacturing capability.
 * Very small manufacturers including Kopter, Pine Cap Assoc., US Rockets, ASP, etc.
 * Canaroc
 * High power kit and parts vendors